MicrosoftDocs/cpp-docs/docs/standard-library/filesystem.md

 - The extension is `.ext`.

 A minor difference is the preferred separator between the sequence of directories in a pathname.
 Both operating systems let you write a forward slash `/`, but in some contexts Windows prefers a backslash `\`.
-The implementation stores its preferred separator in the static constexpr data member `preferred_separator` in `path`.
+The implementation stores its preferred separator in the data member `preferred_separator` in `path`.

 Finally, `path` objects have an important feature: You can use them wherever a filename argument is required in the classes defined in the header [\<fstream>](fstream.md).